jpamental/variable-fonts/README.md

 This project is not an official Google product, and Google provides no support for it.

+## Contributing Ideas

+If you have any comments, questions or suggestions for this project, please post them as issues on the Github issue tracker, [github.com/googlefonts/variable-fonts/issues](https://github.com/googlefonts/variable-fonts/issues)

-## Getting started
+## Web Development

-To run the static site generator for this project locally, you’ll need to have a recent version of Node.js and Ruby installed on your system.
+If you are a web developer, you can run the static site generator for this project locally with a recent version of Node.js and Ruby installed on your system.

 First, clone the project and `cd` into the directory.
 Then run: